AI, not humans, should immediately screen 911 phone line calls.

 ShotSpotter leverages hardware to isolate gunfire in urban cities–enabling ML models to automate the tracking and response in 60 seconds.
 It alleviates the need for a potential crime to be phoned in by citizens to create a police or medical service reaction.

 These implementations are promising, but the need is pressing.
 Humans have limitations.
 Cities and companies have budget constraints.
-None of us ever want to hear about a child or anyone dying because our local municipality didn’t invest in resourcing 911.
+None of us ever want to hear about a child or anyone dying because our local municipality didn’t invest in resourcing 911 phone line staffing.
 Waiting is not an option.